uofajillian/edx-documentation/en_us/xblock/source/quick_start/setup_sdk.rst

 ********************************************
-Clone XBlock Software Development Kit
+Clone the XBlock Software Development Kit
 ********************************************

-When you have created and activated the virtual environment, you then clone the the `XBlock SDK`_.
-You complete these steps in the command prompt.
+After you create and activate the virtual environment, clone the `XBlock SDK`_.
+To do this, complete the following steps at a command prompt.

 #.
-In the ``my_xblock_development`` directory, with the virtual environment
+In the ``my_xblock_development`` directory, make sure that the the virtual
-   activated, clone the XBlock SDK repository from GitHub.
+   environment is activated, and then run the following command to clone the XBlock SDK repository from GitHub.

    .. code-block:: bash

       git clone https://github.com/edx/xblock-sdk.git

 #.
-When the XBlock SDK is cloned, go to the ``xblock-sdk`` directory in the
+When the XBlock SDK is cloned, run the following command to go to the
-   virtual environment.
+   ``xblock-sdk`` directory in the virtual environment.

    .. code-block:: bash

       cd xblock-sdk

 #.
+From the ``xblock-sdk`` directory, run the following command to install the
-Install the XBlock SDK requirements.
+   XBlock SDK requirements.

    .. code-block:: bash

       pip install -r requirements.txt

-When the requirements are installed, you are then ready to create your first XBlock.
+When the requirements are installed, you are ready to create your first XBlock.

 .. include:: ../links.rst